 - For supplementation, please contact your doctor.
 To treat Vitamin D deficiency, doctors recommend 60,000 IU of vitamin once a week.
 Some daily supplements have around 100 to 200 IU of Vitamin D, which is an apt amount for a healthy individual.

 Biotin is the most touted solution for hair growth and reducing hair fall.
 It’s also the most scientifically backed vitamin that improves hair health.
-Biotin is actually a kind of B vitamin that’s present in almost all the hair vitamins and strongly recommended by dermatologists.
-However, biotin only treats hairfall due to deficiency and isn’t an effective cure for male or female pattern baldness or hair fall occurring due to reasons like hormonal imbalance or childbirth.
+Biotin is actually a kind of B vitamin that’s present in almost all hair vitamins and is strongly recommended by dermatologists.
+However, biotin only treats hair fall due to deficiency and isn’t an effective cure for male or female pattern baldness or hair fall occurring due to reasons like hormonal imbalance or childbirth.